$S^3$ -- Semantic Signal Separation: Hyperparameters

 \section{Hyperparameters}

 With all topic models we chose hyperparameters which were either defaults in their respective software packages or used in widely available online resources.
-This was motivated by a number of considerations: \begin{enumerate} \item Users are unlikely to change hyperparameters unless they have a clear intuition for how this will affect their results. \item Ideally, practitioners should have minimal researcher degrees of freedom. \item Hyperparameter optimization is computationally expensive and requires an informed choice about metrics to optimize for.
+This was motivated by a number of considerations: \begin{enumerate} \item Hyperparameter optimization is computationally expensive and requires an informed choice about metrics to optimize for.
 We believe that no single metric is sufficient for describing topic quality.
-We would also like to avoid explicitly optimizing models for metrics we are evaluating on, as the metrics would seize to measure external validity (which is often a concern with e.g. perplexity as a measure of model fit). \end{enumerate}
+We would also like to avoid explicitly optimizing models for metrics we are evaluating on, as the metrics would cease to measure external validity (which is often a concern with e.g. perplexity as a measure of model fit). \item Few, if any, systematic investigations have looked into the effects of hyperparameter choices in most topic models, aside from LDA (\citealp{lda_principled_selection_of_hyperparameters}, \citealp{rethinking_lda}), and we therefore believe it is difficult for practitioners to make informed choices about hyperparameters in topic models. \item While it has mainly been shown in other scientific disciplines, there is a known association between high researcher degrees of freedom/flexibility in analysis and false positive results. (\citealp{researcher_degrees_of_freedom}, \citealp{avoid_p_hacking}, \citealp{false_positive_psychology}) Arbitrarily tweaking hyperparameters in topic models might make results more biased and prone to the researcher's prior expectations. \end{enumerate}